 For HSN to attract customers to their brand new mobile app, it was important to create an app-only experience that customers couldn’t get from the HSN website or television programming.
 To do this from the start, Sarah and her team created a first ever app-only coupon to help attract customers to the mobile app.
-The coupon automatically takes $10 off a $20 or more purchase when used—an offer too hard to pass up.
+The offer was $10 off a user's first purchase in the app.

-The Home Shopping Network has always had strong roots in the cable & television space, but now it was necessary to get their most loyal customers to download the new app if HSN wanted to drive traffic and create a name for itself in the mobile space.
+HSN has always had strong roots in the cable & television space, but now it was necessary to get their most loyal customers to download the HSN app.

 Sarah and Tiffany began by targeting customers via email and linked them to app-only landing pages and app-only experiences—things they couldn’t get unless they downloaded the app.

-Even for the people who are long time customers of the Home Shopping Network, every person that downloads the HSN app is a new user, and it is essential that those users are taken care of from the start.
+Even for the people who are long time customers of HSN, every person that downloads the HSN app is a new user, and it is essential that those users are taken care of from the start.

-One of the easiest ways of doing this is to convince each user to opt-in to push notifications.
+One of the easiest ways of doing this is to drive each user to allow push notifications.
 If these notifications are turned off inside the app, then things can easily come to a standstill between the customer and marketer.
 Once push notifications are turned on, users will start receiving personalized messages that HSN creates using their mobile engagement platform.